 2002 – 2004

 The icon has been softened with color transitions.
-In addition to the gradient, a thin, unevenly colored border appeared, making the emblem three-dimensional.
+In addition to the gradient, a thin, unevenly colored border appeared, giving the emblem a three-dimensional effect.
 This design is by Bruce Dunlop and Associates.

 2004 – 2006